creslinux/nginx_connect/README.md

 This build makes use of the work of @chobits
 Github page: https://github.com/chobits/ngx_http_proxy_connect_module

-In a simple incarnation the following nginx_config will accept a CONNECT header and send on to a reverse proxy as if a normaly HTTP/S request.
+In a simple incarnation the following nginx_config will accept a CONNECT header and send on to a reverse proxy as a regular HTTP/S request.
 Please see linked @Chobits page for the full, original, and much better docu.

 In this instance the next hop reverse proxy being 10.10.10.10:8080